KevCreatesAU/kellycreative-terms/index.md

 ## 5. Revisions & Support

 - Projects include **two (2) rounds of revisions per page** unless otherwise stated in the SOW.
-- Additional revisions or requests outside scope may incur additional charges.
+- Additional revisions or requests outside the scope will incur additional charges.
 - Basic post-launch support is offered for 14 days after handover.
 Extended maintenance packages are available on request.

 ---